How valuable is sales training for a Hispanic business’ sales success?

 Then hope to be more successful than the rest.
 Using a simpler example that the emergency room, who as ever asked a waiter or waitress which meal they would recommend.
 I love it when I can tell that they have tried the food, and offer up real suggestions.

 I like it even more when I order something and they say, “I wouldn’t recommend you order that, because most people find it to … (spicy, bland, etc.)”.

-Great businesses like those I have worked for, invested in training and prepared me for success.
+Great Hispanic businesses and others like those I have worked for, invested in training and prepared me for success.
 Over and over in our business we have been able to prove empirically that training does work to improve sales results, and training works even better when a sales manager or sales leader is there to make sure the training skills are being implemented.

 How does a person learn how the business works?

 I know that at McDonalds whether you are flipping hamburgers, cooking fries, or taking orders and making change, you were taught EXACTLY how to make that happen.
 You were also told the right way to do, and that there was no other way.

 So, you are saying that the burgers at McDonalds are not that good.
 It doesn’t matter, their success is based entirely on developing systems to deliver food in a way that would be best for the customer, hot, and taste good.
 Billions of burgers later, and millions of hours in training, you now have the largest restaurant business in the world, all based on everyone following their systems.